nekooftheabyss/number-wizard/README.md

 # number-wizard
-A bunch of functions to convert numbers into strings of required format.
+A bunch of functions to convert numbers into strings (or other numbers) of required format.

+Some functions work with strings too because I am cool.

 ## How to run
 ```js